f-me/carma-public/README.md

-To build the client, do `cd resources/assets/react-components && npm install && cd -` (just once), then `npm install && grunt build` to rebuild all client code.
+To build the client, do `cd resources/assets/react-components && npm install && cd -` (just once), then `npm install && bower update && grunt build` to rebuild all client code.
 Run `grunt watch` in background to rebuild client code automatically when sources change.